Opus Dei: Relations with Catholic leaders

-Pope Francis is "the first Pope who has dealt with Opus Dei closely as a bishop," and according to James V. Schall, S.J., is a "friend of Opus Dei".
-Francis referred to St. Josemaria as "a precursor of Vatican II in proposing the universal call to holiness."
-In the analysis of John Allen, Pope Francis' strong dislike for clericalism, which he calls "one of the worst evils" in the church, is a key factor for "what Francis admires about Opus Dei since Escrivá’s emphasis on the dignity of the laity was a challenge to the ultra-clerical ethos of Spanish Catholicism in the late 1920s."
+Pope Francis is "the first Pope who has dealt with Opus Dei closely as a bishop", and, according to fellow Jesuit James V. Schall, is a "friend of Opus Dei".
+Pope Francis himself said that "I am very close friend of the Opus Dei, I love them a lot."
+Francis referred to St. Josemaria as "a precursor of Vatican II in proposing the universal call to holiness".
+In the analysis of John Allen, Pope Francis' strong dislike for clericalism, which he calls "one of the worst evils" in the church, is a key factor for "what Francis admires about Opus Dei since Escrivá's emphasis on the dignity of the laity was a challenge to the ultra-clerical ethos of Spanish Catholicism in the late 1920s."
 He has a devotion to St. Josemaria, and he prayed before his relics for 45 minutes when he once visited the church of the prelature in Rome.
 Francis beatified Alvaro del Portillo, the successor of Escrivá.
-What Bergoglio most liked about Opus Dei was the work done for the poor by one of its schools in Buenos Aires.
-He thanks Opus Dei for its work to further the holiness of priests in the Roman Curia.
+Bergoglio said that what he most liked about Opus Dei was the work done for the poor by one of its schools in Buenos Aires.
+He thanked Opus Dei for its work to further the holiness of priests in the Roman Curia.

+A week after this election, Pope Leo XIV met with the Prelate of Opus Dei, Msgr.
+Fernando Ocariz, and "expressed his closeness and affection," showing "great interest" in Opus Dei's work on its statutes.
+As bishop of Chiclayo, who succeeded two Opus Dei bishops who headed the diocese for a total of 45 years, he built upon their work, and appointed members of Opus Dei in "significant positions."

 Controversy

 Throughout its history, Opus Dei has been criticized from many quarters, prompting journalists to describe Opus Dei as "the most controversial force in the Catholic Church" and founder Josemaría Escrivá as a "polarizing" figure.
-Criticism of Opus Dei has centered on allegations of secretiveness, controversial and aggressive recruiting methods, strict rules governing members, elitism and misogyny, and support of or participation in authoritarian or right-wing governments, including the fascist Franco regime which governed in Spain until 1978.
+Criticism of Opus Dei has centered on allegations of secretiveness, controversial and aggressive recruiting methods, strict rules governing members, elitism and misogyny, and support of or participation in authoritarian or right-wing governments, including Francisco Franco's dictatorship, which governed Spain until 1975.
 The mortification of the flesh practiced by some of its members is also criticized.
 Opus Dei has also been criticized for allegedly seeking independence and more influence within the Catholic Church.

-However, according to several journalists who have researched Opus Dei separately, many criticisms against Opus Dei are based on fabrications by opponents.
-Several popes and other Catholic leaders have endorsed what they see as its innovative teaching on the sanctifying value of work, and its fidelity to Catholic beliefs.
-In 2002, Pope John Paul II canonized Josemaría Escrivá, and called him "the saint of ordinary life."
+Some journalists have researched Opus Dei separately, with many other criticisms against Opus Dei allegedly based on fabrications by opponents.

-In recent years, Opus Dei has received international attention due to the novel The Da Vinci Code and its film version of 2006, both of which prominent Christians and non-believers criticized as misleading, inaccurate and anti-Catholic.

-Critics such as the Jesuit Wladimir Ledóchowski sometimes refer to Opus Dei as a Catholic (or Christian or "white") form of Freemasonry.